denise-df/The-Librarian-from-Alexandria---804611/README.md

 ## Section 3: Experimental Design

-We conducted two core experiments:
+We conducted two core experiments to evaluate and compare different model approaches:

-1. **Baseline CNN**
+1. **Baseline CNN (EnhancedFontCNN)**
-   - Purpose: Establish a basic benchmark.
+   - Purpose: Establish a solid benchmark using a custom-built CNN.
-   - Config: 3-layer CNN
+   - Architecture: 4 convolutional layers with batch normalization, ReLU activations, max pooling, and dropout.
+The final classifier has two fully connected layers.
+   - Training: Trained from scratch using grayscale 224×224 images.
-   - Metrics: Accuracy, Macro F1
+   - Metrics: Accuracy, Macro F1-score, Confusion Matrix.

 2. **ResNet18 Fine-tuning**
-   - Purpose: Use transfer learning to improve performance
+   - Purpose: Improve generalization using a pretrained model (transfer learning).
-   - Compared with baseline
+   - Compared with baseline.
+   - Training: Only the final layer was trained on our dataset, making it faster and more robust to overfitting.
-   - Metrics: Accuracy, Confusion Matrix, Macro F1
+   - Metrics: Accuracy, Macro F1-score, Confusion Matrix.

 ---